 - Activated PRP increases proliferation of dermal cells (where hair follicles are found)

-It is therefore very promising for the human hair; a stimulation of hair growth, a decrease the rate of hair follicle death (apoptosis) and ultimately the maintenance of a youthful hair pattern.
+PRP therapy is therefore very promising for the stimulation of hair growth, decreasing the rate of hair follicle death (apoptosis), and ultimately the maintenance of a youthful hair pattern.
+For these reasons, VISAGE offers a PRP Clinic for all PRP applications such as hair thinning, and skin and vaginal rejuvenation.
+We also use PRP to enhance all fat transfer procedures including the Brazilian butt lift.

 Dr. Marc DuPéré